Everyone's Mad About That Shag a Gamer Website

-Gamers—no matter how integrated into mainstream culture gaming is becoming—are still thought of as lonely, weird, socially awkward individuals who struggle with the opposite sex.
-Not all gamers fit within those stereotypes, just like not all home run titans take steroids, but, as with that particular example, there are always some who snuggle up comfortably within the cliche.
+Gamers – no matter how integrated into mainstream culture gaming is becoming – are still thought of as lonely, weird, socially awkward individuals who struggle with the opposite sex.
+Not all gamers fit within those stereotypes, just like not all footballers are racists who sleep with their teammates' wives, but, as with that particular example, there are always some who snuggle up comfortably within the cliche.

-Spotting a prime gap in the market, Tom Thurlow launched two matchmaking websites for gamers who interact better through technology than IRL: dateagamer.com and shagagamer.com, the second of which allows gamers (and, presumably, anyone who wants to fuck a stranger) to get together for casual, no-strings sex.
-You'd imagine the reaction would be positive—finally, somewhere for harrowingly awkward gamers to flirt with each other—but, when one of the UK's biggest gaming websites, CVG, got wind, they weren't too happy about it.
-According to CVG, the videos on Shag a Gamer that offer advice on how to act when users meet women for the first time were "only slightly less painful than kidney stones."
+Spotting a prime gap in the market, Tom Thurlow launched two matchmaking websites for gamers who interact better through technology than IRL: dateagamer.com and shagagamer.com, the second a site that allows gamers (and, presumably, anyone who wants to fuck a stranger) to get together for casual, no-strings sex.
+You'd imagine the reaction would be positive – finally, somewhere for harrowingly awkward gamers to flirt with each other – but, when one of the UK's biggest gaming websites, CVG, got wind, they weren't too happy about it.
+According to CVG, the videos on Shag a Gamer that offer advice on how to act when users meet women for the first time were "only slightly less painful than kidney stones".

 VICE: Hey Tom.
 So, what made you start these websites?

 Tom Thurlow: I've been obsessed with video games since I was 12 years old.
 I used to religiously save my paper-round money each week so I could buy a first generation Xbox and games for it.
 I'm still a massive geek, but now that I'm a 22-year-old, I realised I should probably start dating.
 I wanted to find a girlfriend who also loved video games, searched the web for a site that could help me out, but couldn't find one, so started a couple myself earlier this year.

 Did you assume that other gamers would need help meeting and sleeping with people?